-I currently teach out of my studio located in the downtown core of Toronto, and online with Play with a Pro.
+I currently teach out of my studio located in the downtown core of Toronto, as well as online.
 In some cases I am able to travel to student’s homes, and am also available for group classes, coachings and masterclasses.

 To find out more, please use the contact form or send an email to [email protected]